drpatrik/combatris/README.md

 * Ultra: Clear as many lines as possible within 3 minutes.
 * Battle: Battle is only judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).

 The multiplayer mode is using a voting mechanism to ensure that everyone is playing the same campaign.
-The voting rules are simple that campaign with the greatest number of players wins and any player that plays another campaign will be rejected.
+The voting rules are simple the campaign with the greatest number of players wins and any player that want to play another campaign will be rejected.
 If there is a draw between the number of players Battle will be prioritized.
 Any player that are alone in a specific campaign will be rejected.

 The game supports both keyboard and Gamepads / Joysticks (listed below).